daattali/daattali.github.io/_posts/2018-04-11-cranalerts.md

 Have you ever found yourself asking "how can I make sure I don't miss the next version release of package X"?

 That's the exact problem I set out to solve with [CRANalerts](https://cranalerts.com/).
-With [CRANalerts](https://cranalerts.com/) you simply provide your email address and an R package name, confirm your email address, and then every time the package gets updated on CRAN, you'll get notified.
+Simply provide your email address and an R package name, and every time the package gets updated on CRAN in the future, you'll get notified.

 <div style="text-align:center;">
   <a class="btn btn-lg btn-success" href="https://cranalerts.com/">Check our CRANalerts</a>